Visiting Melbourne¶

 Uber is another way to get direct transport.
 Just use the Uber app to order your ride.

-Ola is also another affordable way to get direct transport.
-Use the Ola app to order rides.
+DiDi is also another rideshare option to get direct transport.
+Use the DiDi app to order rides.

 Getting to the conference¶

-Trains The closest train station is Circular Quay Station (a short walk to the Justice and Police Museum).
+Trains The closest train station is Melbourne Station (a 5 min walk to the conference venue).

 Where to stay¶

-Sydney offers accommodation options to suit a wide range of budgets and travelling preferences.
-There are plenty of hotels, airbnb, apartments and other options in the Sydney CBD.
+Melbourne offers accommodation options to suit a wide range of budgets and travelling preferences.
+There are plenty of hotels, airbnb, apartments and other options in the Melbourne CBD.
 Just head over to your favourite booking site or use one of these sites to research accommodation: